obellavance/sportfolios/README.md

 * Fork the project
 * Clone your repository
-* npm start
+* Open a terminal and run npm start
-* npm run watch
+* Open another terminal and run npm run watch
-* Your app is now running well!
+* Your app is now running well and you're ready to code!

 ### Coding tips